airborne-commando/iopaint-launcher/README.md

 a launcher written in shell for IOpaint

-To install requirements for plugins do the following:
+To install requirements for plugins do the following after running the script:

     source ${HOME}/.iopaint_venv/bin/activate && pip3 install onnxruntime rembg && deactivate